Resolving Google Analytics / Google Search Console Connection Issues

-Connections to Google Analytics and Google Search Console from the SEO Spider are performed securely using libraries provided by Google.
+Connections to Google Analytics, Google Search Console and Google Drive from the SEO Spider are performed securely using libraries provided by Google.
 When the connection is established the library verifies the server it’s talking to is who it says it is by looking at its certificate.

 If you are see the following pop-up when connecting this means there is something either on your computer, or in your network environment, that is preventing the server from being successfully verified.

 In a minority of cases this error is triggered by Covenant Eyes and Kaspersky.
 If you have either of these, or similar security software running, either try connecting with them disabled or with an exception in place for *.google.com.

 You may need to contact your IT team to do this.

 The most common case we see by far is in a cooperate environment, where the IT team has setup the firewall to do SSL encryption.